 Disclaimer: This post contains affiliate links to handpicked partners, including tours, gear and booking sites.
 If you click through or buy something via one of them, I may receive a small commission.
 This is at no extra cost to you and allows this site to keep running.

 Wondering where to go and what places to visit in Peru outside of the famed Cusco trekking gateway?
-This destination list takes you on an introductory journey through the country’s changing landscapes and historical hubs.
+This destination list from my three-week trip takes you on an introductory journey through the country’s changing landscapes and historical hubs.

 Typically, on the first visit to Peru, travellers will visit the ‘southern loop’ between Lima and Cusco.
 But whether you start in the sprawling capital city of Lima, which mixes ancient ruins with urban neighbourhoods, or the Sacred Valley with its Machu Picchu gateway of Cusco, there are colossal sand dunes and reed island lakes, ancient land markings, mountain valley cities and mighty canyons in between.
 Those with more time also venture north for the famed Laguna 69 trekking route or do so on a second visit.